-Food is by far my favorite part of the day.
+Food is by far my favourite part of the day.
 Every meal is what I am looking forward to next.
 Eating healthy and providing your body with the nutrients it needs is especially important during exam season.

 - Coffee (thank goodness) increases alertness and provides antioxidants for your brain.

-- Pumpkin seeds are a great snack to nibble on when studying, and provide zinc, magnesium, copper and iron.
+- Pumpkin seeds are a great snack to nibble on when studying and provide zinc, magnesium, copper and iron.
 They help to improve learning, memory and can help to prevent migraines and depression.

 - Dark chocolate is packed with tons of benefits for your brain.
-Flavonoids are an antioxidant within dark chocolate which help the brain with learning and memory.
+Flavonoids are an antioxidant within dark chocolate that help the brain with learning and memory.
 Dark chocolate has also been found to increase positive feelings and moods.

-The Canada's food guide recently changed what you should have in your daily food intake, and dairy was completely removed.
+Canada's food guide recently changed what you should have in your daily food intake, and dairy was completely removed.
 You can learn more by visiting Food Guide Canada.

 Wait…didn’t we just touch on food?
-Yes, in fact we did.
+Yes, in fact, we did.
 However, food can be incorporated into so many aspects of life.
 Taking a break from studying and going out for a meal with friends (while socially distancing!) can be exactly what you need during the stress of exams.

 A lack of sleep can create memory issues, mood shifts and trouble with concentration.
 I know I can get pretty cranky if I don’t get enough sleep either!
 Plus, don’t these cute pups look so cozy?

 Take a study break.
 Breaks are vital to learning.
 Taking breaks can prevent decision fatigue, and increase motivation, creativity and productivity.